 Check Your Fruit Trees

-If you’re growing tangelos and mandarins, check them this month — they may be ripe.
-But for most other citrus you’ll have to wait a while.
+If you’re growing tangelos, navel oranges, or limes, check them this month — they may be ripe.
+But for most citrus, you’ll have to wait a few months.
 Color is not the best way to determine if citrus is ripe.
 When ripe, fruits should have a pleasant citrusy smell and have some heft when you hold them.

 Pomegranates may be ready to eat this month.
 A ripe pomegranate should have smooth skin, but be lumpy rather than perfectly round.
 It should feel weighty and make a metallic sound when you tap on it.